rAlphabet/Minesweeper/README.md

 - https://www.pygame.org/docs/

-All the images used in the project are from [flaticon](https://www.flaticon.com/ "Go to the website").
+All the images used in the project are from [flaticon](https://www.flaticon.com/ "Go to the website").\
+All the sounds used in the project are from [freesound](https://freesound.org/ "Go to the website").